-While relatively simple, this indicator reflects international best practice in maximising the right to information with the acknowledgement that donors are required not to disclose certain types of information.
+While relatively simple, this indicator reflects international best practice in maximising the right to information with the acknowledgement that organisations are required not to disclose certain types of information.

 Note that in previous years, the limitations on third party information and internal deliberations were listed as separate criteria and appeals were assessed as part of the public interest override clause within each of these.
-The simplification in the grouping of criteria was made based on advice received from FOI experts in FOI legislation.
+The simplification in the grouping of criteria was made based on advice received from FOI experts.
+Additionally, inclusion in these policies of a negative override, or prerogative to restrict access to information, is assessed as undermining criterion 1 - Presumption of disclosure, since any information can be rendered secret on a discretionary basis.